aaditya47/CSE-Semester-4/README.md

 A repository by Aaditya

-Note: To contribute, fork this repository and submit pull requests
+Note: To contribute, fork this repository and submit a pull request

+Have a great day:)